KyleBing/theme-cozy-tsp-crossmixos/README.md

 8. Done!
 Enjoy your new theme.

-## Instructions - Manual install
+## Instructions - fully - Manual install

 > [!IMPORTANT]
 > Your TrimUI Smart Pro must be running version 1.3.0.
 > You can find the latest version at [https://github.com/cizia64/CrossMix-OS](https://github.com/cizia64/CrossMix-OS)

 The process of manual installation is exactly the same as app installation.